cloudwego/cloudwego.github.io/content/en/community/_index.md

 ## Develop and Contribute

 First off, thank you for your interest in CloudWeGo.
 We are a very open and active community, where dedicated contributors of all levels are welcome to join to share their passion for open source, learn and upskill themselves.
-    You may participate in the community through GitHub, or simply by interacting with other members in CloudWeGo Slack channel:
+You may participate in the community through GitHub, or simply by interacting with other members in CloudWeGo Discord server:

   <ul>
     <li title="GitHub">